HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-intro.md

-Both the [MedicationOrder] and [MedicationStatement] resources can be used to record a patient's medication.
+Both the [MedicationRequest] and [MedicationStatement] resources can be used to record a patient's medication.
 For more information about the context for their usages, refer to the medication domains's [boundaries section].
 This profile sets minimum expectations for the MedicationStatement resource to record, search and fetch medications associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**